AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/conversion-var-admin/c-success-events/success-event.md

 1. In the **[!UICONTROL Type]** column, select the checkbox next to the item to enable the drop-down list, then select the desired type.

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >You can change an event from counter, numeric, or currency to another type without losing access to previously captured data.
+   >Consider the following when changing the event type:<ul><li>You can change the event type between counter and numeric without losing access to previously captured data.</li><li>When changing event types to or from a currency event, a message is displayed stating that historical data is not available in reporting.
+Different event types use separate data tables, and cannot be used simultaneously.
+Some historical data can be restored if the user reverts the event type.
+However, any data collected after the initial change is not available.</li></ul>

    The type that you select determines whether the event is a counter (standard), numeric, or currency event. <p>Counter events are used to record an event in time.</p><p>Numeric events are used to report on non-currency numbers, such as the number of coupons used in an order.</p> <p>Currency events record a decimal number, like tax or shipping.
 The value passed into currency events is converted from the page currency to the report suite's base currency upon receipt.
 Currency events are used to track tax and shipping charges.
 For details on using currency events, contact an Adobe representative.<p>Numeric and currency events allow you to increment metrics by more than one.</p><p>Events used in the Standard type of Data Sources must be numeric or currency events.</p>